 3.Y5.4.1.3 Expected Actions

-The Care Plan Consumer initiates the search using HTTP or HTTPS POST, and the Care Plan Manager responds according to the FHIR Search specification with zero or more care plans that match the search parameter values supplied with the search message.
-Specifically, the Care Plan Manager returns a bundle as the HTTP Response, where the bundle includes the resources that are the results of the search.
+The Care Plan Consumer initiates the search using HTTP or HTTPS POST, and the Care Plan Service responds according to the FHIR Search specification with zero or more care plans that match the search parameter values supplied with the search message.
+Specifically, the Care Plan Service returns a bundle as the HTTP Response, where the bundle includes the resources that are the results of the search.

 3.Y5.5 Security Considerations